rajitnikhare/ML-Assessment/README.md

 I will use the AWS console for this and select attributes like Name, size, VPC, subnets, Security Group, IAM role.

 ##### Step 4: Create a task definition:
-Select EC2 instance
+Select EC2 instance,
-Task definition name
+Task definition name,
-Add container
+Add container,
-select the ARN value
+select the ARN value,
-Select the right port mappings
+Select the right port mappings,
-Choosing the placement strategy to spread will make it highly available We can also put an autoscaling group for the EC2 instance to scale them up when there is more load
+Choosing the placement strategy to spread will make it highly available, We can also put an autoscaling group for the EC2 instance to scale them up when there is more load

 ##### Step 5: Run the task: